Separating Sessions Smoothly: Conclusion and future work

 \section{Conclusion and future work}

 HGV exploits hypersequents to resolve fundamental modularity issues with GV.
 As a consequence, we have obtained a tight operational correspondence between HGV and HCP.
 HGV is a modular and extensible core calculus for functional programming with \emph{binary} session types.
-In future we intend to further exploit hypersequents in order to develop a modular and extensible core calculus for functional programming with \emph{multiparty} session types.
-We would then hope to exhibit a similarly tight operational correspondence between this functional calculus and a multiparty variant of CP~\cite{CarboneLMSW16}.
+In future we intend to apply hypersequents to \emph{multiparty} versions of CP~\cite{CarboneLMSW16} and GV~\cite{JacobsBK22a} to exhibit a similarly strong operational correspondence. }